Wanted: Herrington Typewriter

-The Herrington was almost as basic as any typewriter could get.
-Despite its simplicity, it was produced in a beautiful aesthetic of brass and wood.
-The Herrington was patented in 1884 by George H. Herrington and David G. Millison.
-It was produced ca.1886 by the McClees-Millison Type-Writer Company of Wichita, Kansas.
+The Herrington was as basic as any typewriter got.
+Its saving grace was the handsome brass and wood aesthetic in which it was produced.
+The Herrington was patented in 1884 by George H. Herrington and David G. Millison and it was produced ca.1886 by the McClees-Millison Type-Writer Company of Wichita, Kansas.
 The Herrington typewriter sold for $5, case inclusive.
+The Millison was a domestic variant of typewriter.
 For markets outside the U.S. it was rebranded as the Universal Simplex.

 Back to Wanted Index Typewriters